Marak/HTML/README.md

 ## Features

- - HTML is valid (X) HTML 4.01 and HTML5
+ - HTML is valid (X) HTML 4.01 and HTML5!
- - HTML is Insanely Fast
+ - HTML is Insanely Fast !
- - Safari, Internet Explorer, Chrome, and Firefox are all specifically optimized for HTML
+ - Safari, Internet Explorer, Chrome, and Firefox are all specifically optimized for rendering HTML!
+ - HTML is highly portable ( Even tested it in Microsoft Frontpage and Macromedia Dreamweaver )
  - HTML is `< 4 bytes` in size!
  - It's not possible to write logic in HTML
  - I'm pretty annoyed I had to build this.